pranaysahith/k8-rebuild/documentation.md

     ]
     }
     ```
-    - run the `create-role` command, specifying the json file created earlier
+    - From folder where `trust-policy.json` is created, run the `create-role` command
     ```
     aws iam create-role --role-name vmimport --assume-role-policy-document "file://trust-policy.json"
     ```
-    - create a file called `role-policy.json`, replacing    `disk-image-file-bucket` with the bucket for disk images and `export-bucket` with the bucket for exported images:
+    - Create a file called `role-policy.json`, replacing `disk-image-file-bucket` with the bucket for disk images and `export-bucket` with the bucket for exported images:
     ```
     {
     "Version":"2012-10-17",